farski/serverless-transcribe/README.md

 # serverless-transcribe

-A simple UI for [Amazon Transcribe](https://aws.amazon.com/transcribe/)
+A simple web UI for [Amazon Transcribe](https://aws.amazon.com/transcribe/).
+Supports MP3, MP4, WAV, and FLAC audio without any fixed costs.

 ## How it Works